History

 Beginning

-Thornley School opened in 1880 having beenĀ built by local workmen using local stone and records show the gritstone cornerstones were from the Tootle Heights quarry on Longridge fell.
+Thornley School opened in 1880 having been built by local workmen using local stone and records show the gritstone cornerstones were from the Tootle Heights quarry on Longridge fell.
 The roof slates came from further afield.

 There is an old Limestone quarry to rear of Thornley School .
 Documents and photographs available from the Chipping History Society show the successful story of the working Stone Lime Quarry and Limestone Kiln.
-The Lime stone Kiln and pits at Arbour farm are now a fossil rich site recognised as a “Site of special scientific Interest” (SSSI).
+The Lime stone Kiln and pits at Arbour farm are now a fossil rich site recognised as a “Site of special scientific Interest” (SSSI)

 Ending